New traffic study needed for strip club proposal, says Mendon board of directors | ExBulletin

 I’m not sure anyone would want to grant Showtime this entertainment license, in all fairness, but council consulted with city council to explain that the law in question, 1413A, is discretionary, Lesser said, stating that council will grant the license unless it fears undesirable effects related to public health or safety.

-When the city passed and amended restrictions to further regulate adult entertainment businesses in Mendon in 2010, Showtime filed a complaint against the city, arguing that these restrictions were unconstitutional limitations on his freedom of expression.
+When the city enacted and amended restrictions to further regulate adult entertainment businesses in Mendon in 2010, Showtime filed a lawsuit against the city, arguing the restrictions were unconstitutional limitations on its free speech.

 The restrictions included the building could not measure more than 2,000 square feet or more than 14 feet, could not operate until 4:30 p.m. and could not serve alcohol, Lesser said Tuesday evening.